joshlk/k-means-constrained/README.md

 This package is inspired by [Bradley et al.](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2000-65.pdf).
 The origenal Minimum Cost Flow (MCF) network proposed by Bradley et al. has been modified so maximum cluster sizes can also be specifed along with minimum cluster size.

-The
+The code is based on [scikit-lean's `KMeans`](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) and implements the same API wiht modifications.

 Ref:
 1. [Bradley, P. S., K. P. Bennett, and Ayhan Demiriz.
 "Constrained k-means clustering."